pstuifzand/node-red-contrib-micropub/README.md

 Create a new entry on a weblog.

-The incoming message should provide the follwoing properties.
+The incoming message should provide the following properties.

-* **payload** - an MF2 formatted object
+* **payload** - a string, or a MF2 formatted object